 Amanda Webb, Headteacher, Talavera Junior School, Hampshire

-We run an extensive online training programme that supports all aspects of the delivery, subject knowledge and pedagogy of the Teach Through a Text approach and also provide in-person and remote consultancy, including planning surgeries, curriculum mapping, monitoring, moderation, team teaching and staff meetings and our consultants are happy to travel to work with your school.
+We run an extensive online training programme that supports all aspects of the delivery, subject knowledge and pedagogy of the Teach Through a Text approach – including webinars, workshops and planning surgeries – the majority of which comes as part of a school membership.
+We also provide in-person and remote INSET, consultancy and staff meetings, including planning support, curriculum mapping, monitoring, moderation, team teaching and staff meetings and our consultants are happy to travel to work with your school.
 In the past year we have delivered book-based training across the UK, Europe and globally.
 Please contact us to discuss your training and INSET needs: info@literacytree.com

 Every year group includes at least one Writing Root using a poetry text.
 These are usually narrative poems such as Night Mail in Y6, Jabberwocky in Y4, Jim, A Cautionary Tale in Y3, or The Owl and the Pussy-cat in Y2.
 Within these sequences children have opportunities to write poetry as well as other types of writing that stem from the poem such as letters and diaries, as well as specific work on comprehension/literary language.
 We have chosen these because their narrative form lends itself to engagement across an extended period in a similar way to narrative prose.